niralishah130/azure-docs/articles/azure-government/documentation-government-devsecops.md

 Here are the architectural components of the automated DevSecOps ecosystem.
 Read more [here](https://github.com/Azure/ato-toolkit/tree/master/automation/openshift)

 * *Secure infrastructure*.
-Use the [Zero Trust Blueprint](https://github.com/Azure/ato-toolkit/automation/zero-trust-architecture) to setup strongly governed components like networking, storage, and monitoring that abide by the Zero Trust "never trust, always verify" philosophy on Azure
+Use the [Zero Trust Blueprint](https://github.com/Azure/ato-toolkit/automation/zero-trust-architecture) to setup strongly governed components like networking, storage, and monitoring that abide by the Zero Trust "never trust, always verify" philosophy on Azure.
 * *Container orchestration*.
-Use the [secure OpenShift deployment](https://github.com/Azure/ato-toolkit/tree/master/automation/openshift/ocp3.11) to deploy a functional OpenShift 3.11 cluster
+Use the [secure OpenShift deployment](https://github.com/Azure/ato-toolkit/tree/master/automation/openshift/ocp3.11) to deploy a functional OpenShift 3.11 cluster.
 * *Workload*.
-Use the [Iron Bank verification script](xxx) to ensure you're using a secure Docker image
+Use the [Iron Bank verification script](xxx) to ensure you're using a secure Docker image.

 > [!NOTE]
 > For a full end-to-end tutorial of the solution [see demo video here](https://www.youtube.com/watch?v=gntpwbeWbak).